Mammoth Hits Self Reported Market Capitalization of $12.60 Million (MMT)

-Mammoth (MMT) traded flat against the dollar during the one day period ending at 19:00 PM Eastern on September 30th.
-One Mammoth coin can now be purchased for about $0.0018 or 0.00000007 BTC on cryptocurrency exchanges.
-In the last week, Mammoth has traded down 5.3% against the dollar.
-Mammoth has a total market cap of $12.60 million and $7,727.02 worth of Mammoth was traded on exchanges in the last 24 hours.
+Mammoth (MMT) traded flat against the US dollar during the 1-day period ending at 16:00 PM Eastern on October 1st.
+One Mammoth coin can now be purchased for $0.0018 or 0.00000007 BTC on exchanges.
+In the last week, Mammoth has traded 5.3% lower against the US dollar.
+Mammoth has a market capitalization of $12.60 million and $7,727.02 worth of Mammoth was traded on exchanges in the last day.

 - NXM (NXM) traded flat against the dollar and now trades at $57.03 or 0.00200723 BTC.